MENTAL HEALTH

 And I thought it was busy back then.

-The mental health crisis continues to grow, and in 2025, it’s projected that the pharmaceutical market for mental health could reach exponential growth from anxiety and depression, alone.
+Sadly, the mental health crisis continues to grow, and in 2025, it’s projected that the pharmaceutical market for mental health could reach exponential growth from anxiety and depression, alone.

 Why is this happening?